 She was awarded the Rome Prize by the American Academy in 1994 and the Progressive Architecture Award for Design Excellence in 1998.
 In 2005, she was profiled in The New York Times after winning a multiyear contract to bring new vision to architectural design efforts throughout New York City.
 She provided commentary for the Emmy-Award winning PBS television program, Secrets in the Sky: The Towers of Gotham.

-Electronic Engineering, Medical Technology
+Areas of Specialization: Electronic Engineering, Medical Technology

 Chris Toumazou is Chief Scientist of the Institute of Biomedical Engineering and Professor of Circuit Design at Imperial College London, Founder of Toumaz Holdings, Ltd., Chief Scientific Advisor to GENEU, Co-founder of DNAnudge, Executive chairman and Founder of DNA Electronics Ltd, and Imperial College London’s first Regius Professor of Engineering.
-He earned his undergraduate degree and doctorate from Oxford Polytechnic.
+He earned his undergraduate degree and doctorate from Oxford Brookes University.
 He went on to become a Research Fellow and then, the youngest professor at Imperial College.

 He has been active in the development of new mobile phone technologies and the use of silicon technology for diagnosis and management of chronic diseases.
 He invented Portable and Rapid Semiconductor Genome Sequencing and ion semiconductor sequencing.
 A prolific writer and entrepreneur, he has published over 500 research papers and owns 50 patents.